Faculty & Staff

 “Mountain Laurel is an inspiring and beautiful school.
 My two children have been happy there for nearly ten years and are inspired every day.
 I’m so appreciative to the dedicated faculty who know my children and help them reach their full potential to be who they are meant to be.” ~ Brandi Ascione (parent)

-Susan has an impressive background with 20 years in administrative, managerial, and business experience in the fashion industry.
-She also brings an enthusiastic passion for Steiner education.
-A long-time friend to MLWS, her affiliation dates back over a decade when her two children first enrolled at the school.
+Originally hailing from London, England, Susan lived and worked in Europe, Asia and N.Y.C prior to settling in the Hudson Valley.
+Susan has an impressive professional background with over 20 years of administrative, managerial, creative and business expertise in the fashion industry.
+A long-time friend of MLWS, she also brings an enthusiastic passion for Steiner education.
+Her affiliation dates back over a decade to when her two children first enrolled at the school.
+Susan studied a foundation course at Chelsea College of Art, London, and went on to earn a Bachelor of Arts in Fashion Design from Central Saint Martins, London.

 Susan serves on the Executive Committee, Administration, Finance and Site Groups and is a member of the Board of Trustees.